Visoko: Economy

 Visoko, experienced intensive modernization during the socialist era until 1991 with industrial exports accounting for a significant proportion of the town's economic activity.
-Official Yugoslav data from 1991 state that Visoko achieved over 1 million dollars worth of export.
-The town's economy was led by 20 sizable enterprises operating in the leather and textile industrial sectors led by KTK and Vitex.

 Bosnian War left much of industry destroyed where damages are estimated at around 400 million KM (Convertible mark).
 Still, even the heavy bombardment by artillery and aircraft didn't stop Visoko's industry from producing goods for the army and civil population of Visoko and area.

-Post-war economy still relies on leather industry as Prevent employs over 1500 workers and makes products mainly for export for European automobile industry.
+The key drivers of economic development in the municipality include companies operating in the production of leather and leather goods, the manufacturing, packaging, and processing of food products, textile and clothing production, construction materials manufacturing, as well as the metalworking and wood-processing industries.
+The majority of enterprises within these sectors are export-oriented.

 Food industry Vispak received Guinness certificate on 29 July 2005 for making largest coffee pot in the world.
 Visoko is traditionally known for its dried meat products like sujuk, and was made at least from the 1750s.
-Best known product is "Visočka pečenica" which is permanent charcuterie product obtained from high quality parts of beef, dry salted only with kitchen salt and cold smoked and dried.
-Association of meat processors from Visoko was founded which goal is to create and geographically protect "Visočka pečenica" as a brand with official application submitted on 29 January.
+Best known product is Visočka pečenica.
+Association of meat processors geographically protected Visočka pečenica as a brand on 5 June 2020.